tauri-apps/tauri/cli/tauri-bundler/README.md

 ### Mac OS X-specific settings

-These settings are used only when bundling `osx` packages.
+These settings are used only when bundling `app` and `dmg` packages.

 * `frameworks`: A list of strings indicating any Mac OS X frameworks that need to be bundled with the app.
 Each string can either be the name of a